mariakang/AP-Assignment-2-AdaShip/README.md

 #### 1.2.5.
 Customisation

-The standard board size is 10 x 10, and the standard collection of boats is: Carrier (length: 5), Battleship (length: 4), Destroyer (length: 3), Submarine (length: 3) and Patrol Boat (length: 2).
+The standard board size is 10 x 10, and the standard collection of boats is:
+ - Carrier (length: 5)
+ - Battleship (length: 4)
+ - Destroyer (length: 3)
+ - Submarine (length: 3)
+ - Patrol Boat (length: 2)

 However, users can customise the configuration by specifying their preferences in the ‘adaship_config.ini’ file.

 The program supports three types of customisation: board dimensions (up to a maximum 80 x 80), boats (up to a maximum of 80), and the number of hidden mines to use.

 ![Screenshot 15](https://maria-kang.com/photos/adaship/Screenshot-2021-03-11-15.png)